namenai/Aux-Mod-Changelogs/Aux - 5-15-2019 - Aireium Update/README.md

         - As such the damage of the one and only mag that it can use is way more then even the currnet LE's damage.
 30 round mag aswell.
         - x4 scope with the scope picture thing is the same as the LE's becuase the old one, while looking nice cause of its white accents, was shit cause the red dot was like 4 times bigger then a droid at close range.
         - Oh also has 100% accuracy, 0 dispersion, so if you miss its your fault.
+    - #### Prototype Class N DC-15A Long Engagment
+        - Same as Proto Class N DC-15A
+        - Accepts same mags as Proto Class N DC-15A
+        - Muzzle velocity is twice of Proto Class N DC-15A
+        - instead has scope that has x4,x8,x12, night vision and **thermals**
+    - #### Prototype Class N DC-15A Mod 0
+        - 500 rounds per minute,full auto only
+        - Accepts same mags as Proto Class N DC-15A,plus has its own mag thats 100 rounds but lower damage, around the currnet medium rounds.
+        - Muzzle velocity is lower,by about 40%, of Proto Class N DC-15A
+        - Recoil is modified,taken from the FN Minimi SPW thats in vanilla arma 3 but with a little bit more recoil.
+        - Will have same scope,but only x4 and no x1.
     - #### Prototype Class N DC-15S
         - Literally 1000 rounds per minute
         - thats it

+- ### Vehicle Based Prototype
+    - #### Prototype Class N AV-19
+        - Simply put its an AV-7 with the vinilla arma 3 arty weapons and ammo.

 ---
 *What are frames* 🎞️
 ## Particle Effects

 The most I will say is, go throw an explosive and see that refraction effect.
 Most explosives should have it.
-They where made by a CUP dev named Taro who I asked for permission to use and modify, so please credit it to him.
+They where made by a CUP dev named [Taro](https://forums.bohemia.net/forums/topic/221306-refraction-blast-wave/) who I asked for permission to use and modify, so please credit it to him.
+Click his name to go to the BI forum about this.